aurafarmerone/learn-git-github/09-common-errors/01-Why-Empty-Folders-Don’t-Appear-on-GitHub/01-Error-WHY.md

 git commit -m "Add folders"
 git push
 ```
-but after pushing to GitHub,You got surprised to see that the folders that you pushed recently are **missing** 😕 on GitHub
+but after pushing to GitHub,You got surprised to see that the empty folders that you pushed recently are **missing** 😕 on GitHub

 Why this happen ?